Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-6/_posts/2017-01-06-html-basics.md

 3. p - the p tag creates paragraph breaks
 4. br - the br tag creates a simple line break

-Now, you try this below.
-You can copy and paste the code into the section below, and see what it does.
+If you want to try out the code above, click on the link below.
+It will open an online code editor so you can see what it your HTML will look like in a browser.

 <!-- video -->

 <a href='http://www.silverleaf-consulting.com/CodeEditor/' target="_new">Click here for an Interactive HTML editor</a>

-<iframe width="100%" height="500px" src="https://www.w3schools.com/html/tryit.asp?filename=tryhtml_default" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>